robinjulio00004/google_search_project/README.md

 * I´m Feeling Lucky button not implemented yet
 * Google search images only search for name not the pixels on images
+* Responsive design is also not implemented for different platforms and mobile devices

 The trademarks, logos and icons used in this project are property of Google, this project was made for educational purposes only.